Become a Hospital Receptionist

-Around 25% of all receptionists were employed at physician and other health practitioner officers in 2015, according to the U.S. Bureau of Labor Statistics (BLS).
+Around 46% of all receptionists were employed at healthcare and social assistance offices in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
 Many of these workers were employed part time.
 Juggling phone calls, patients and doctors' orders may sometimes be demanding.

 |Education Level||High school diploma or equivalent; certificate programs in medical office technology available|

 |Key Skills||Customer service; communication; knowledge of accounting and computer basics|

 |Salary|| $14.61 per hour (2018 median for receptionists working in healthcare and social assistance)